IN THE SUPREME COURT OF BRITISH COLUMBIA

 recognized he could not steer or brake the vehicle, he engaged the parking

-brake and the vehicle began to “slowly…drift from the slow…lane towards
+brake and the vehicle began to slowly

-the…centre lane”.
+centre lane.
 On discovery he said much the same thing.
 As earlier noted, the

-plaintiff’s recollection is somewhat different.
+plaintiffs recollection is somewhat different.
 Her first indication that there

-was a problem was when the vehicle started “veering sharply” from one lane to the
+was a problem was when the vehicle started veering sharply from one lane to the

 other.
-Even on the plaintiff’s account I am not persuaded that the condition of
+Even on the plaintiffs account I am not persuaded that the condition of

 the tires played any legally significant causative role in the accident.
 I